-This year we are delighted to have self-certified our sustainability reporting to Level B of the Global Reporting Initiative (GRI) Sustainability Reporting Framework for the third year in a row.
+This year we are delighted to have self-certified our sustainability reporting to Level B of the Global Reporting Initiative (GRI) Sustainability Reporting Framework for the fourth year in a row.
+Our sustainability reporting content may be found in our Annual Report and Accounts, in our Vision2020 summary reports and on our website.